-A student who is tardy by more than 10 minutes without proper documentation from the administration, faculty, or staff is to be recorded with an Unexcused Absence in TxEIS and referred to the office for disciplinary consequences.
+A student who is tardy by more than 10 minutes without proper documentation from the administration, faculty, or staff is to be recorded with an Unexcused Absence in Ascender and referred to the office for disciplinary consequences.

 - Tardy counts will start over at the beginning of each six weeks.
-If a student misses a lunch detention, the missed lunch detention will double. - Students who show the inability to return from lunch on time, may lose their offcampus lunch privileges.
+If a student misses a lunch detention, the missed lunch detention will double. - Students who show the inability to return from lunch on time, may lose their offcampus lunch privileges (when given the opportunity).